 Remote Computer Access for Students

-This temporary emergency service has been extended in a limited capacity through March 2022.
-This allows students to Remote Desktop from any off-campus computer to on-campus UW Bothell computers.
+This temporary emergency service has been extended in a limited capacity through 2023.
+This allows students to Remote Desktop from any off-campus computer to specific on-campus UW Bothell computers.
 By connecting to our computers, students will have access to software needed for coursework that they may not have at home.

 Step 1: Download and connect to Husky OnNet

 You must first connect to Husky OnNet before using a remote lab computer.
 Please visit IT Connect for instructions on downloading, installing, and using the VPN.

 Step 2: Install Microsoft Remote Desktop on your device

 - Windows: Remote Desktop is included with Windows.
 No additional software is required.

 - MacOS: Make sure you have downloaded and installed Microsoft Remote Desktop from the Mac App Store.

 Step 3: Launch remote computer access webpage

 Click Launch Remote Computer Access button to view the list of available computers.